IdeaBot/IdeaBot/.github/ISSUE_TEMPLATE/bug_report.md

 1. Do this then
 2. Do that

+Please make the steps as clear as possible.
+Don't include 1 step when 2 steps will do

 **Expected behavior**
 A clear and concise description of what you expected to happen.